sc-ventures/cloudbreak-documentation/docs/vm-launch.md

     You should see a message like this in the log: `Started CloudbreakApplication in 36.823 seconds.` Cloudbreak normally takes less than a minute to start.

-### Configure external Cloudbreak database

-By default, Cloudbreak uses an embedded PostgreSQL database to persist data related to Cloudbreak configuration, setup, and so on.
-For a production Cloudbreak deployment, we suggest that you [configure an external database](cb-db.md).

 ### Access Cloudbreak web UI